 You could even purchase a basic interval timer that lets you program timed periods for hard intervals and recovery periods.
 Like a GPS watch, it will beep or vibrate when the time is up.

-They are very cheap—less than $20 if you don’t want to save your program or just slightly over $20 if you do—and therefore much more cost-effective than a GPS watch, and you don’t have to worry about losing or damaging a very expensive device.
+They are very affordable—less than $20 if you don’t need the function to save programs, or just slightly over $20 if you do—and therefore much more cost-effective than a GPS watch.
+And you don’t have to worry about losing or damaging a very expensive device.

 If you think that you might get distracted by your phone or all the bells and whistles of a GPS watch, a low-tech interval timer could be a great option for you.

 Interval training with GPS watch

 If cost is not an object, interval training is substantially easier with a GPS watch.
 Even the most basic models allows you to easily use time or distance to set your workout.
 I actually normally do a combination of both.
 The fast intervals I do based on distance—¼ mile or ½ mile, typically—and the slow intervals I do based on time.
 If I run hard for two minutes, I’ll recover for two minutes.

 Most GPS watches allow you to program intervals on your watch, or upload them to the watch, so that you don’t have to think about it during your workout.
 You’ll just run what you planned before.